 Moreover, if our product candidates are associated with undesirable side effects in clinical trials or have characteristics that are unexpected, we may elect to abandon their development or limit their development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective, which may limit the commercial expectations for the product candidate if approved.
 We may also be required to modify our study plans based on findings in our ongoing clinical trials.
 We are currently conducting a Phase 2 randomized, double-blind, placebo-controlled, multi-center trial of seralutinib in functional class II and III PAH patients.
 Although seralutinib was well-tolerated in completed Phase 1a SAD and MAD studies and our completed Phase 1b study, our Phase 2 trial of seralutinib in PAH patients may reveal adverse events inconsistent with the safety findings observed to date.
 For example, in 2013, results from a Phase 3 clinical trial in PAH of imatinib (Gleevec) showed statistically significant improvement in its primary efficacy endpoint, but systemic toxicities were also observed.
 We cannot be certain that seralutinib will not exhibit similar toxicities.
 Additionally, while we have completed Phase 1 SAD and MAD studies in healthy volunteers and a Phase 1b trial in UC patients with active disease for GB004, it is likely that there may be side effects associated with its use.
-GB001 was generally well tolerated in doses up to 40 mg with a treatment-emergent adverse event rate similar to placebo in completed Phase 2 clinical trials.
-However, in Phase 1 studies conducted by Pulmagen and Teijin, a single serious adverse event deemed by the investigator likely to be related to GB001 was observed in a Japanese patient who had received a 160 mg dose.
-The patient experienced intrahepatic cholestasis, which resolved after treatment discontinuation.
-In addition, in the Phase 2b LEDA study, a serious adverse event in the GB001 60 mg group was observed.
-The patient experienced liver chemistry elevations meeting Hy's Law criteria, which was reversible and resolved without sequelae.
 Many compounds that initially showed promise in early-stage testing have later been found to cause side effects that prevented further development of the compound.
 In addition, regulatory authorities may draw different conclusions or require additional testing to confirm these determinations.